-Class Hours: 3 Lab Hours: 3 Total Credit Hours: 4 This course is an introduction to the study of organic compounds.
-The structure, nomenclature, synthesis and reactions of the major classes of organic compounds are studied, along with the major themes of reaction mechanisms and spectroscopic methods of identification.
+This course is an introduction to the study of organic compounds.
+The structure, nomenclature, synthesis and reactions of the major classes of organic compounds are studied, along with the major themes of reaction mechanisms and stereochemistry.

 Prerequisite: CHEM 152 with a grade of C- or higher.

 CHEM 302.
 Organic Chemistry II.
-Class Hours: 3 Lab Hours: 3 Total Credit Hours: 4 This is a continuation of CHEM 301.
-Topics of study will include reactions of aldehydes, ketones, phenols and alcohols.
+Class Hours: 3 Lab Hours: 3 Total Credit Hours: 4

+This is a continuation of CHEM 301.
+Topics of study will include reactions, nomenclature, mechanisms, and spectrographic methods of identification of alkyl halides, alcohols, aldehydes, aromatics, and carbonyl compounds.